Binjour: History

 The plateau was named Mount Murray by the Hon.
 John Murray, Minister for Railways and Works, when he and others inspected the land in January 1899.
-In 1899 Mr St John Wood, District-Surveyor, presented another survey specifically on Murray's Plateau to the Surveyor-General.
-By 1906 the Brisbane Courier reported Murray Plateau "going back to original nomenclature.
+In 1899, Mr St John Wood, District-Surveyor, presented another survey specifically on Murray's Plateau to the Surveyor-General.
+By 1906, the Brisbane Courier reported Murray Plateau "going back to original nomenclature.
 The name of Binjour, with its native associations, supplants that of Murray in defining the great plateau ... ."
 At this time it was being opened up for selection as agricultural farms.
+Many of the settlers were German.